kumarkushagra/Tag_Team_5/README.md

 ### 3. Transfer

-This module includes function that helps us transfer all data from "Source PACS" to "Destination PACS" given that we have the URL and thee PACS are not password-protected
+This module includes function that helps us transfer all data from "Source PACS" to "Destination PACS" given that we have the URL and thee PACS are not password-protected.

 (a slight modification is required to enable transfer b/w "Password-Protected" PACS)

 How this function works: